stasyanski/SecuroCheck/README.md

 - **Performance:** The password strength calculation and cracking time estimation uses a modern GPU's brute force speed, 100 trillion guesses per second.
 This however, is quite subjective.
 - **Common password list:** https://raw.githubusercontent.com/danielmiessler/SecLists/refs/heads/master/Passwords/Common-Credentials/10-million-password-list-top-100000.txt

-## Contributing and feedback

-Contributions are always welcome!
-We would love for others to contribute to this project, and it's improvement.

-Feedback is also extremely valuable.
-We are open to any feedback you have.

-- To contribute or provide feedback, contact us at [will provide a method soon]

 ## License

 The MIT License lets you do almost anything you want with this project, even making and distributing closed source versions.